bogdan/blog/_posts/2012-07-30-postgresql-full-text-search-solr.markdown

 ---

 This is short notes about my experience with full text search based on PostgreSQL and Solr.
-Solr was primary used with a help of [Sunspot gem](https://github.com/sunspot/sunspot), which was definitely a good idea, but unfortunately caused some drawbacks.
+Solr was primary used with a help of [Sunspot gem](https://github.com/sunspot/sunspot) that was definitely a good idea, but unfortunately caused some drawbacks.
 PostgreSQL provides full text search out of the box and to my opinion doesn't need any additional ruby specific tools other than ORM.
 <!--more-->